-The majority of nursery school teachers struggle to get the best from the children.
-Whilst they mean well, teachers typically have a limited understanding of how to organise a class room or the case for including play activities and so children are left to their own devices without oversight or stimulation.
+Children arriving at primary school are invariably poorly prepared in nursery school and at home.
+Whilst they mean well, nursery school teachers typically have a limited understanding of how to organise a class room or the case for including play activities.
+So children are left to their own devices without oversight or stimulation.

 Some teachers adopt old fashioned methods, shouting at the children, expecting too much of them in blackboard-centric classrooms or requiring them to sing a limited number of songs in rotation.
-This approach inhibits their development.
-We have no doubt that there is a better way of doing things.
+This can stunt confidence and development.

 Home life can also be far from ideal.
 Extreme poverty and the breakdown in family structures on account of disease (particularly HIV/AIDS), alcoholism, absenteeism and transient employment also affects a child’s early development.